 Minorities, Women, and the Young Are Suffering More Unemployment

 Groups who are already at a disadvantage in a healthy economy suffer more during economic downturns.
 This pandemic is no different.
 Women in all racial groups exceed male unemployment by an average of 3 percent.
 Of all racial groups, Hispanic women have hit the highest level of unemployment at 19.5 percent.
-Workers between the ages of 16 and 25 hit a whopping 25.3 percent.
-This unemployment rate in younger workers is because they tend to work in highly-impacted industries, like food services.
+Workers between the ages of 16 and 25 hit a whopping 25.3 percent, as they tend to work in highly-impacted industries, like food services.

 Those Who Can Are Working Remotely

-Zapier reported that 51 percent of U.S. workers transitioned to working from home in March.
+Zapier reported that 51 percent of U.S. workers transitioned to working from home in March 2020.
 Despite the abrupt transition, 65 percent of employees say they’re more productive.
 And it’s not just big tech companies like Twitter and Facebook that plan on keeping this arrangement long-term.
-More traditional companies, like Nationwide and Morgan Stanley, also plan on keeping working from home for a large portion of their employees because of how successful it has been.
+More traditional companies, like Nationwide and Morgan Stanley, also plan on a large portion of their employees to continue working from home because of how successful it has been.

-The pandemic is still the most immediate and affecting factor for hiring in 2020.
-As Daniel Zhao, Glassdoor senior economist and data scientist, observes in his recent report on the economic recovery, “The lesson over the last two months is that getting the public health crisis under control is key to economic normalcy.
+Even as we emerge from the pandemic, it’s still the most immediate and affecting factor for hiring in 2021.
+As Daniel Zhao, Glassdoor senior economist and data scientist, observes in his report on the economic recovery, “…getting the public health crisis under control is key to economic normalcy.
 While a solid pace of recovery is possible, the economy remains extremely fragile and any progress can be easily and quickly reversed.”

-In other words, we are still very much in the middle of the COVID-19 pandemic in the U.S., and the way forward still depends on factors that are out of individual or business control, like local and federal government mandates, newest recommendations for health and safety precautions, and possible financial aid initiatives.
+The way forward still depends on factors that are out of individual or business control, like local and federal government mandates, newest recommendations for health and safety precautions, and the like.

-Thankfully, you can control how your organization responds to the pandemic, and hiring is a critical component of your response.
+Thankfully, you can control how your organization continues to respond, and hiring is a critical component of your response.
 Your hiring choices still have an effect on recruiting and retaining employees, just like it does at any other time.
 You still want to keep your employees engaged and productive, and you still want to hire good candidates who will be valuable additions to your workplace culture.

-Hiring will affect both the perception and experience of quarantine life in your organization and outside of it.
-To put a finer point on it, this include:
+Hiring will affect both the perception and experience of life in your organization and outside of it.
+To put a finer point on it, this includes:

 - How the world sees your employer brand

-- How your current and future employees react to your strategy for handling the coronavirus
+- How your current and future employees react to your strategy for handling post COVID-19

 Consider these questions when examining your hiring procedures and strategy:

-- Do applicants trust that you’re taking the right kind of steps to keep your workforce and customers safe?
+- Do applicants trust that you’re taking the right steps to keep your workforce and customers safe?

 - How will you maintain culture when hiring during times of change?